Bulimia nervosa: Psychotherapy

-By using CBT people record how much food they eat and periods of vomiting with the purpose of identifying and avoiding emotional fluctuations that bring on episodes of bulimia on a regular basis.
-Barker (2003) states that research has found 40–60% of people using cognitive behaviour therapy to become symptom free.
-He states in order for the therapy to work, all parties must work together to discuss, record and develop coping strategies.
-Barker (2003) claims by making people aware of their actions they will think of alternatives.
+By using CBT people record how much food they eat and periods of vomiting with the purpose of identifying and avoiding emotional fluctuations that bring on episodes of bulimia on a regular basis, as a component of this therapy is food journaling.
+CBT is necessarily good for those with bulimia as it targets the binge-purge cycle, which is the hallmark of bulimia.
 People undergoing CBT who exhibit early behavioral changes are most likely to achieve the best treatment outcomes in the long run.
-Researchers have also reported some positive outcomes for interpersonal psychotherapy and dialectical behavior therapy.